 Will hold anything in an iron grip

 Folds down to only 8” deep

 The particle board work surface won’t impress a hardcore craftsman

-The items on our list are chosen through a combination of real world experience, interviews with craftsman and others who have used the items and information provided by the manufacturers.
+The items on our list are chosen through a combination of real-world experience, interviews with craftsmen and others who have used the items, and information provided by the manufacturers.

 Making sure you end up with the right portable workbench requires that you keep the following things in mind during the selection process:

-- Foldability - One requisite of being portable is that the workbench be light enough to carry around with you without hurting your back.
-The other requisite when it comes to portability is the ability of the workbench to fold down to a convenient size for storage.
-With some you’ll be able to hang them on the pegboard in your workshop.
-With others you’ll need to find another place to store them.
+Foldability - One requisite of being portable is that the workbench is light enough to carry around with you without hurting your back.
+The other requirement when it comes to portability is the ability of the workbench to fold down to a convenient size for storage.
+With some, you’ll be able to hang them on the pegboard in your workshop.
+With others, you’ll need to find another place to store them.
 The main point, however, is that you can easily store the portable workbench in an out-of-the-way place once you’re finished with it.
 If you can’t all you really have is a fancy sawhorse.

-- Bench Top - We mentioned the size of the benchtop earlier but it bears repeating.
+Benchtop - We mentioned the size of the benchtop earlier but it bears repeating.
 Always keep in mind how much work surface you’re going to need to be able to do your job effectively.
 There are plenty of portable workbenches out there that provide 6 or even 8 square feet of work surface.
-Just as there are a number that provide little by way of a workable surface.
+Just as there is a number that provides little by way of a workable surface.
 Those without much work surface are mostly purchased for their ability to hold objects in place while you work on them.
 Which is different than working on the surface of the bench itself.